localstack/snowflake-docs/content/en/user-guide/user-defined-functions/index.md

 ## JavaScript

-In LocalStack Snowflake emulator, you can create User-Defined Functions (UDFs) in Node.js to extend the functionality of your SQL queries.
-Start your LocalStack Snowflake emulator and connect to the Snowflake emulator using an SQL client.
+In LocalStack Snowflake emulator, you can create JavaScript UDFs to extend the functionality of your SQL queries.
+Start your LocalStack Snowflake emulator and connect to it using a SQL client to execute the queries below.

 ### Create a Node.js UDF